tacman/mailtrap/sfcasts/cli-command-email.md

 symfony console app:send-booking-reminders
 ```

 Nice, 1 reminder sent!
-Here's our title, a cool progress bar and the success message.
+And the output will impress our colleagues!
 Before we check Mailtrap, run the command again:

 ```terminal-silent